singnet/dev-portal/tutorials/publish/index.md

 snet identity create MY_ID_NAME mnemonic --mnemonic "MY_MNEMONIC"
 ```

 Replace MY_MNEMONIC with any string your want.
-Replace `MY_ID_NAME` by an id to identify your key in the `SNET CLI`.
+You can replace `MY_ID_NAME` by an id to identify your key in the `SNET CLI`.
 This id will not be seen by anyone.
 It's just a way to make it easier for you to refer to your wallet (you may have many, btw) in following `snet` commands.
 This alias is kept locally in the container and will vanish when it's shutdown.
 So you might want to configure `SNET CLI` not in the container, or you can simply keep it's configuration (```$HOME/.snet``` directory) outside the container.

 `SNET CLI` will automatically switch to this identity because it will be the first identity created.